The Customization Guardrail

 Essay 5.9 — The Always-On Digital Cortex, Part 9 of 9.

 Essay 5.8 showed how single-concern plugins compose into the historian ratchet — the ceremony that forces re-narration before plugin code edits.
-This final essay covers the question that gates every plugin-layer touch in the first place: [PLUGIN-LOCK].
-Editing an existing plugin’s code, or creating a new plugin from scratch, both start by asking that question.
+This final essay covers the question that gates every plugin-code edit and every new-plugin birth in the first place: [PLUGIN-LOCK].
+Editing an existing plugin’s logical surface, or creating a new plugin from scratch, both start by asking that question.
 The question itself is gated — it admits only in two specific contexts, and the gate is what keeps the substrate intact. ⓘ

 The historian ratchet asks: have you re-read the plugin’s life before editing it?
 The customization guardrail asks something prior: are you in a context where any plugin-code work (editing OR creating) is even allowed?